Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 The New York Times, Sunday, 17 July 1955, p D3.

-This is just a list for those who are interested in tracking down these elusive programs.
+“Elusive” is indeed the operative word.
+Few of these shows can be seen anymore, and until I gathered the information on this web page, most had been presumed lost.
+Here, on this site, you’ll learn where half of them are hiding.
+Now we need to find the other half.
 In an interview conducted on Monday, 18 December 2006, Gore Vidal claimed that, contrary to reports of the disappearance of these programs, he had kinescopes of most or all of them, which he had recently donated to the Houghton Library at Harvard University.
 He was certain that his donation included even such programs as “The Death of Billy the Kid” and “The Indestructible Mr. Gore,” both of which have been among the most sought-after “lost” programs in television history.
 Indeed, the online catalogue announces the probable existence, albeit only on VHS, of “The Death of Billy the Kid,” but most of the other teleplays are most definitely not among the holdings.

 If you know the whereabouts of copies of any of these teleplays, please write to me!
 Many thanks!